htw-imi-showtime/showtime-website/content/ws24/bachelor/b5-holocms/_index.md

 +++
 project_id = "B5"
 title = "HoloCMS"
-subtitle = "FROM QR TO AR: A NEW DIMENSION OF CONTENT DELIVERY" claim = "" abstract = ""
+subtitle ="Integrate Augmented Reality via QR-Codes" subtitle_old = "FROM QR TO AR: A NEW DIMENSION OF CONTENT DELIVERY" claim = "Experience the future of digital content with HoloCMS, where a simple QR scan opens up augmented reality adventures filled with engaging media."

+abstract = "HoloCMS is a mixed reality app for the Microsoft HoloLens 2 that lets users scan custom QR codes to view dynamic content from a web based content management system (CMS) in augmented reality (AR).
+Developed for the Research and Education Center for Culture and Information Technology (FKI), HoloCMS allows users to explore points of interest enriched with visual and interactive displays. "

 # Properties for displaying the project in the project list
 card_image = "holo_logo.png"
-# card_description is deprecated, will be replaced by abstract/and or claim
-card_description = "Experience the future of digital content with HoloCMS, where a simple QR scan opens up augmented reality adventures filled with engaging media."

 # Names are optional, team size is sufficient
 team = ["Sarah", "Vivian", "Bernd"]